Bradie Tennell: 2018–19 season: "Under construction", Grand Prix bronze

-2019–2020 season
+2019–20 season: Four Continents bronze and Grand Prix silver

 Tennell worked with Alexei Mishin in Courchevel in the French Alps during the summer of 2019; she worked on her choreography, body movements, gestures, and artistry, which, according to figure skating reporter Jean-Christophe Berlot, "deeply modified her style on the ice" throughout the season, especially her two appearances during the Grand Prix and the Grand Prix Final.
 She also worked on including a triple Axel into her routines, which was ready at the beginning of the season, but a stress fracture in her foot in July 2019 prevented her from using it.
 Benoit Richaud, who choreographed her programs again for the 2019–2020 season, predicted that Tennell would be proficient in the jump by the following season and the 2022 Olympics.

 Tennell's short program music included "a fast-paced medley of [Russian musician] Kirill Richter's staccato piano compositions", which demonstrated a lighter, more "fun-loving" side of her personality.
 It was again choreographed by Richaud and was a replacement for a short program he choreographed early in the season, which failed to inspire Tennell.
 Her free skating program, also choreographed by Richaud, was set to music from the 1988 film Cinema Paradiso.
 Her coach Denise Myers called Tennell's short program "a little sassier, a little more mature", and her free skate "soft and feminine".
 There was also no choreographed break before her step sequence, unlike her previous free skating program, so it was more challenging.